obspy/obspy/trunk/misc/tutorial/source/tutorial/probabilistic_power_spectral_density.rst

 .. plot:: source/tutorial/probabilistic_power_spectral_density.py

 Below the actual PPSD (for a detailed discussion see `McNamara and Buland 2004`_) is a visualization of the data basis for the PPSD (can also be switched off during plotting).
 The top row shows data fed into the PPSD, green patches represent available data, red patches represent gaps in streams that were added to the PPSD.
 The bottom row in blue shows the single psd measurements that go into the histogram.
 The default processing method fills gaps with zeros, these data segments then show up as single outlying psd lines.

 .. note::

-   Providing metadata from e.g. a Dataless SEED volume is safer than specifying static poles and zeros information (see :py:class:`~obspy.signal.psd.PPSD`).
+   Providing metadata from e.g. a Dataless SEED volume is safer than specifying static poles and zeros information (see :class:`~obspy.signal.psd.PPSD`).

 .. _`McNamara and Buland 2004`: http://bssa.geoscienceworld.org/cgi/content/abstract/94/4/1517